MartaBia/bank-tech-test/README.md

 ## Work in progress

-As I first design my app, I included an extra interface class to allow the program to be run from the command line.
+As I first designed my app, I included an extra interface class to allow the program to be run from the command line.
 Unfortunately, as the time was running out and the deadline was approaching the class wasn't working as I would have liked to and therefore I decided to remove it to continue to work on that as soon as I'll have the chance.